C2SM/extpar/docs/index.md

 python -m extpar.WrapExtpar
 ```

-or import the script in python via
+or import the script in Python via

 ```python
 from extpar.WrapExtpar import generate_external_parameters